-Do you not want to take your case to trial?
+Do you want to avoid taking your case to trial?
 Rather, do you want to opt for an alternate method to resolve a dispute?
 Well, you have come to the right place.
 Alternate methods to resolve a dispute have been around for centuries.
-There are records that show the use of negotiation, arbitration, mediation, and conciliation as early as in the Roman and Greek empires.
+Some records show negotiation, arbitration, mediation, and conciliation as early as in the Roman and Greek empires.

 Amongst all the methods, arbitration holds a very special place in commercial litigation.
-It is a semi-formal method that has just the right amount of structure yet is flexible enough.
+It is a semi-formal method with just the right structure, yet it is flexible enough.
 So, let us find out more about it without further delay.

-Arbitrations, what we also call private judging, are a resolution process for legal disputes.
+Arbitrations, called private judging, are a resolution process for legal disputes.
 It involves a third and neutral party who acts as a private judge (hence the name).
 This third party, the arbitrator, carefully hears the argument from both sides of the conflict.

-After hearing all sides to the case and weighing the facts against laws and regulations, the arbitrator delivers a decision.
+After hearing all sides of the case and weighing the facts against laws and regulations, the arbitrator decides.
 In most cases, the decision is legally binding on all parties.

-The decision, which we also call the “award,” has similar effects of a court judgment.
-Parties to a private judgment voluntarily select the process jointly.
+The decision, which we call the “award,” has similar effects as a court judgment.
+Parties to a private judgment voluntarily and jointly select the process.
 The arbitrator is of the choice of all parties present.

-Arbitration is the method of choice for commercial disputes, contract-related disputes, and even family disputes.
-The only drawback that this method of alternate dispute resolution comes with is that is that it limits one’s ability to opt for a trial in court.
+Arbitration is the method of choice for commercial, contract-related, and even family disputes.
+The only drawback that this alternate dispute resolution method comes with is that it limits one’s ability to opt for a trial in court.

 Who Oversees Arbitrations In The USA?

-In the United States, arbitrations’ rules and regulations come from the following bodies.
+In the United States, arbitration rules and regulations come from the following bodies.

-This organization sets up the rules and procedures for different types of arbitrations in the US.
-Be it the commercial type, construction type, or for employment-related disputes, the AAA sets up rules for it all.
+- The American Arbitration Association or the AAA: This organization sets up the rules and procedures for different types of arbitrations in the US.
+The AAA sets up rules for it all, be it the commercial type, construction type, or employment-related disputes.

-JAMS is another significant organization that assists with arbitrations and mediation in the United States.
-This body, however, has its separate sets of rules and procedures that ensure fair and just arbitrations to its clients.
+- Judicial Arbitration and Mediation Services, Inc: JAMS is another significant organization that assists in arbitration and mediation in the United States.
+However, this body has separate rules and procedures that ensure fair and just arbitrations for its clients.

-This Act is a federal law that governs arbitrations in the nation.
+- The Federal Arbitration Act.: This Act is a federal law that governs arbitrations in the nation.
 It mainly oversees arbitrations in contracts arising out of interstate commerce.
-It sets up limitations on the grounds which can allow courts to overturn awards in arbitrations.
+It sets up limitations on allowing courts to overturn awards in arbitrations.

 Beginning Of Arbitrations.